-This year the Guild's financial situation has remained good and the Guild continues to have a high percentage of self-generated income.
-Our annual accounts show a surplus of £16,948 in 2018-19 The funds at bank have improved during 2018-19.
-The Guild's finances in general remain stable, and our reserves have been increasing.
-We continue to bear in mind the need for this gradual build-up of reserves in order to ensure the Guild's future against unforeseen fluctuations in our financial circumstances.
+This year the Guild's financial situation has proved challenging as the Guild's self-generated income has been hit badly by the Covid-19 situation.
+Our annual accounts show a deficit of £5,431 in 2019-20 The funds at bank decreased due to the current financial climate.
+The Guild's finances in general are fairly stable, and our reserves have helped weather the economic downturn.